klarich/glycan-heatmap/README.md

    terminal motifs of _n_ monosaccharides is important since lectins often recognize terminal (rather than internal) motifs.
 2. To enable the application of a power transformation to normalize the data before creating the heatmaps.
 The values of the heatmap are created by taking the mean of all glycans containing a given motif on the array.
-However, glycan array data is lognormally distruted, so taking the mean of the raw data means that the values are likely to be skewed by outliers.
+However, the data in the glycowork dataset are not normally distributed (there are many extreme outliers), so taking the mean of the raw data means that the means are likely to be skewed by outliers.
 Therefore, this code applies a yeo-johnson [power transformation](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html) to each array before the heatmap is created to normalize the data.